 - 5.2.13 If any restrictions for operation and assembly are introduced, which are deemed necessary by the Register, shall be put down on a plate attached to the equipment. - 5.2.14 Any electrical equipment which is part of the 15 ppm bilge separator shall be based in a non-hazardous area, or shall be certified by the Administration as safe for use in a hazardous area.
-Any moving parts which are fitted in hazardous areas shall be arranged so as to avoid the formation of static electricity. - 5.2.15 Re-circulating facilities shall be provided, after and adjacent to the overboard outlet of the stopping device, to enable the 15 ppm bilge separator system, including the 15 ppm bilge alarm and the automatic stopping device, to be tested with the overboard discharge closed. - 5.2.16 The pipeline for discharge of purified water after the 15 ppm bilge separator shall not have connections with bilge (including oily bilge water pipeline system) and ballast system, except for the outlet referred to in 5.2.15 and the re-circulation pipeline after automatic stopping device.
+Any moving parts which are fitted in hazardous areas shall be arranged so as to avoid the formation of static electricity. - 5.2.15 Re-circulating facilities shall be provided, after and adjacent to the overboard outlet of the stopping device, to enable the 15 ppm bilge separator system, including the 15 ppm bilge alarm and the automatic stopping device, to be tested with the overboard discharge closed. - 5.2.16 The pipeline for discharge of purified water after the 15 ppm bilge separator shall not have connections with bilge (including oily bilge water pipeline system) and ballast system, except for the outlet referred to in 5.2.15 the re-circulation pipeline after automatic stopping device and emergency drainage pipeline for discharge overboard, where it is arranged separately from the bilge system and provided only for emergency situations.
 Re-circulating facilities for oily bilge water shall exclude any by-pass of the 15 ppm bilge separator. - 5.2.17 The 15 ppm bilge separator inlet pipelines shall not have connections with the pipelines of sea water or fresh water systems.
 The 15 ppm bilge separator pipelines may have connections with the above pipelines for washing purposes in accordance with the approved design of the 15 ppm bilge separator. - 5.2.18 Recommended rated capacity of the 15 ppm bilge separators depending on the ship's gross tonnage is given in Table 5.2.18.

-Ship's gross tonnage Recommended rated capacity of the 15 ppm bilge separators, in m /h
+Ship's gross tonnage Recommended rated capacity of the 15 ppm bilge separators, in m3/h

 400 and above, but less than 1600 0,5

 1600 and above, but less than 4000 1,0

 4000 and above, but less than 15000 2,5

 15000 and above 5,0